sindresorhus/sindresorhus.github.com/source/content/apps/photo-widget.md

 #### Can I show an animated GIF in a widget?

 This is not possible.

+#### Why does my widget update more often than the interval I set?

+The interval is a suggestion to iOS, not a strict rule. iOS manages widget updates independently to optimize performance and battery life.
+It may refresh widgets more or less frequently based on various factors.
+Apps cannot control this behavior.

 #### How is this different from the built-in “Photos” widget?